-This plant-based Miso Mushroom Bowl is served over a bed of warm brown rice, topped with healthy veggies, and drizzled with the tastiest Miso Ginger Dressing (that you’ll want to put on everything)!
-Vegan!
+Here’s our latest Buddha Bowl!
+This Umami flavored Miso Mushroom Bowl is served with meaty mushrooms, warm brown rice, and healthy veggies, drizzled with the tastiest Miso Ginger Dressing (that you’ll want to put on everything)!
+See all our Buddha Bowls & our 40 Best Mushroom Recipes!

 Calling all mushrooms lovers!
 This Miso Mushroom Bowl is not only plant-powered and highly nutritious, it is also full of delicious umami flavor.
 It’s filling and satisfying but leaves you feeling energized and light.

-There are numerous research reports like this and this -on the healing properties of mushrooms, especially when it come to supporting our immune system.
+There are numerous research reports on the healing properties of mushrooms, especially when it comes to supporting our immune system.
 Mushrooms activate or stimulate macrophages in the immune system, a type of white blood cell that “eats” pathogens like bacteria, viruses and cancer cells.
 So we’ve been amping up our mushroom intake the last few months, but not purely for health reasons- we happen to love them too!

 How to make a Miso Mushroom Bowl: